algowars/algowars/README.md

-# algowars
+#Algowars

 Algowars core application

-## Setup
+##Setup

-in the root directory run the following commands:
+In the root directory, run the following command:

-`npm run install:all`
+`pnpm run install:all`

-This runs the commands `install:backend` and `install:client`.
-This will clean install the required dependencies in the backend and client.
+This runs the commands install:backend and install:client.
+This will clean install the required dependencies in both the backend and client.

+Environment Variables

-Next fill out the env variables.
+Next, fill out the required environment variables.

-Lastly, you can now run

-`npm ci`
+Install Dependencies

+To ensure dependencies are installed exactly as specified, run:

+`pnpm install --frozen-lockfile`

 Do this in the root directory so you can use concurrently to run the monolith application.

+##Start the Server

-Now you can start the server by running:
+Now, start the application by running:

-`npm run dev`
+`pnpm run dev`

 ## Documentation Website